hylo-lang/hylo/Docs/GenericDispatch.md

 - A concept applies to a single type, not some tuple of types.
 - The concept's requirements are specified in `trait`s.
-  - Method requirements are specified in a `trait` by ordinary signatures that must be matched exactly by implementations in a `conformance`.
+  - Method requirements are specified in a `trait` by ordinary signatures that must be matched by implementations in a `conformance`.
   - Associated type requirements can be specified, optionally with conformance and type equality bounds.